r3ginam/election-analysis/README.md

 ## Resources
 - Data Source: election_results.csv
-- Software: Python 3.7.6, Visial Studio Code, ....
+- Software: Python 3.9.1, Visial Studio Code 1.52.1

 ## Summary
 The analysis of the election show that:

 - There were "x" votes cast in the election.
 - The candidates were:
-  - Candidate 1
+  - Charles Casper Stockham
-  - Candidate 2
+  - Diana DeGette
-  - Candidate 3
+  - Raymon Anthony Doane
 - The candidate results were:
-  - Candidate 1 recieved "x%" of the final vote and "y" number of votes.
+  - Charles Casper Stockham recieved 23.0% of the final vote and 85,213 votes.
-  - Candidate 2 recieved "x%" of the final vote and "y" number of votes.
+  - Diana DeGette recieved 73.8% of the final vote and 272,892 votes.
-  - Candidate 3 recieved "x%" of the final vote and "y" number of votes.
+  - Raymon Anthony Doane recieved 3.1% of the final vote and 11,606 votes.

 - The winner of the election was
-  - Candidate x who received "x%" of the vote and "y" number of votes.
+  - Diana DeGette recieved 73.8% of the final vote and 272,892 votes.

 ## Challenge Overview
 ## Challenge Summary